Have You Been Injured in a Texas Rideshare Accident?

 Typically, the liable party for the accident will be responsible for paying damages and medical expenses of the injured party.
 For Uber and Lyft accidents, the liability can be placed on different parties, depending on the nature of the accident and who is deemed at fault.

 If the other driver was at fault, then his or her insurance company will be held responsible for providing compensation for the injured party.
 However, some insurance companies will fight this, as they will try to put the responsibility on the rideshare company.
-This is why having a personal injury attorney, such as the passionate attorneys at Branch & Dhillon, is essential.
-Our experts can help ensure that you get the compensation you deserve and set you on the road to recovery, regardless of who was at fault for the accident.
+This is why having a personal injury attorney, such as the passionate attorneys at Branch & Dhillon is essential.

 Liability During the Different Stages of the Rideshare Process